 It’s nearly impossible to deny the influence that online retail, or e-tail, has had on the way people think about shopping.
 As an alternative to visiting physical retail locations, shopping online provides customers with a safer and much more convenient experience.
 The functionality offered through online shopping has much more depth as well.
-Comparing products based on their unique features, customer reviews and price isn’t as easily accomplished in the store.
+Comparing products based on their unique features, customer reviews and price isn’t as easily accomplished in the store, plus many store offer online promo codes and discounts to entice you and knock some dollars off the Price.
 The growth of this industry in recent years is actually quite impressive as well.
 Throughout 2019, nearly two billion online shoppers contributed to more than $3.5 trillion spent globally.

 Of all the companies contributing to this space, the one with the most influence is Amazon.
 They’ve shaken up the online retailing atmosphere in a number of ways.
 One of the most impactful being their willingness to support third-party sellers on their platform.
 These sellers are part of the reason in which Amazon can offer nearly 12 million products to their 200 million customers per month.
 This can have an adverse effect on other retailers in the industry.
 Not only is it hard to keep up with Amazon’s product numbers, but it’s nearly impossible to keep up with their shipping capabilities.

 As more and more customers continue to default to Amazon for their needs, more and more online retailers begin to feel the struggle.
 As nearly 90% of shoppers indicate that their Amazon shopping experience makes them expect similar shipping times from other online retailers.
 If your company is struggling to keep up online, it might be worth considering ways in which you can improve your shipping and delivery times by engaging shipping companies like CSA Transportation, for instance.
 You can see this site if you are interested to know how they can benefit your online business.